Skip to content

 Options

-• --runs-root PATH — root folder for versioned outputs (default: data/integration/runs).
+• --runs-root PATH — root folder for run outputs.
+Default: data/integration/runs.

 • --json — output the full manifest as JSON.